(A) "Adult" means an individual who is at least eighteen years of age.

 (a) Be accredited by the American camp association (ACA).

 (b) Be accredited by any nationally recognized organization that accredits child day camps by using standards that the Ohio department of job and family services has determined are substantially similar and comparable to those of the ACA.

 (D) "Certified nurse practitioner (CNP)" means a registered nurse who holds a valid certificate of authority issued under Chapter 4723. of the Revised Code that authorizes the practice of nursing as a CNP in accordance with section 4723.43 of the Revised Code and rules adopted by the board of nursing.

-(A) "Child day camp" means a program in which only school children, as defined in this rule, attend or participate.
+(E) "Child day camp" means a program in which only school-age children attend or participate.
 The child day camp's program shall meet the following requirements:

-(1) The child day camp shall offer a program that operates no longer than seven hours per day.
-The seven hours do not include transportation time from a child's home to the child day camp and from a child day camp to a child's home, and does not include transportation to and from pick-up and drop-off sites which are not the child's home.
+(1) The child day camp shall operate no longer than seven hours per day.
+The seven hours do not include transporation time from a child's home to the child day camp and from a child day camp to a child's home, and does not include transportation to and from pick-up and drop-off sites which are not the child's home.

 (a) The program may schedule one or more overnight activities in conjunction with its child day camp operation.

 (b) The child day camp may serve children for more than twenty-four consecutive hours while also serving school children who attend seven or fewer hours per day.

 (2) The child day camp shall operate only during one or more public school district's regular vacation periods or for no more than fifteen weeks during the summer.